What’s the best way to prepare for your thesis defence?

 Try to remember the question, and come back to the point.

 The examiners expect you to be nervous

-Remember that the examiners expect you to be a bit nervous, and they will help you through if necessary.
+Remember that the examiners expect you to be a bit nervous in your thesis defence, and they will help you through if necessary.

 It is OK to ask them to repeat or clarify a question.
 It is OK to pause to think.
 It is OK to take a sip of water if you need to!

 Success or failure is determined mainly by the content of your thesis.
 If your research is good, and you actually did the work, it is highly unlikely that a nervous performance in your defence will lead to failure.

 Generally speaking, once your thesis is submitted, there isn’t much you can do to affect the outcome (positively or negatively).